brewpi-remix/brewpi-tools-rmx/README.md

 Security-conscious or just plain curious folks will want to read this [security note](#security-note) before proceeding.

-When it is complete, you will have a working BrewPi Legacy setup.
+When the installation script completes, you will have a working BrewPi Legacy setup.
 I'm a little amazed that the work I've done is summed up in one "run this", but if I've done my work right that should be it.
 Do [let me know](https://github.com/lbussy/brewpi-tools-rmx/issues) if you find differently.
+As my online friend Thorrak tells me, anything different in the user experience is a bug.

 # Scripts in this Repo